Skip to main content

 The Imply documentation includes some of the content from the Apache Druid documentation.
 The content may have references to quickstart files, configuration bundles, or other artifacts that are available only with the Apache Druid distribution, and are not relevant to Imply.

-Some links for the Apache Druid docs may redirect you to the Apache Druid website.
-For example, the following tutorials are available in the Druid documentation but not the Imply documentation:
+Some links for the Apache Druid docs may redirect you to the Apache Druid website, such as some of the tutorials.
 You can complete these tutorials with your Imply installation.

 See the Imply quickstart to learn how to install and try out Imply.

-Imply 2024.04 bundles the Imply distribution of Apache Druid 2024.04.0-iap.
+Imply 2024.10.1 bundles Imply's distribution of Apache Druid 2024.10.1-iap.

 Access the Druid web console